-For many years Judges had led the people of God.
-Samuel was a Judge over Israel.
-He was also a priest.
+For many years, Judges led the people of God.
+Samuel was a Judge over Israel and a priest.
 He loved God and always tried to do what was right.
-Samuel tried to teach his sons to be judges but they did not obey God.
+Samuel tried to teach his sons to be judges, but they did not obey God.
 Samuel's sons tried to cheat the people instead of helping them.